Extraltodeus/noise_latent_perlinpinpin/README.md

 Now you can reinject the same noise pattern after an upscale and get more coherent results.

-This Perlin Merlin Rabbit has been with SDXL using the perlin based noise.
+This Perlin Merlin Rabbit has been made with SDXL using the perlin based noise.

 The workflow has been noisy perlin injection -> SDXL Base (15 steps) -> VAE decode -> lanczos resize (x1.5) -> VAE encode -> same seed noisy perlin injection (but 1.5x bigger) -> SDXL refiner (5 steps)